Modern Slavery Statement

 • We obtain Modern Slavery statements from suppliers, where available.

-• Vet suppliers so far as possible of their own compliance requirements of the legislation, including whether they have been convicted of an offence under the Moder Slavery Act 2015.
+• Vet suppliers so far as is possible of their own compliance with the requirements of the legislation, including whether they have been convicted of an offence under the Modern Slavery Act 2015.

-• Our supply chain is routinely analysed by our Quality and Finance teams.
+• Our supply chain is routinely analysed by our Quality & Compliance and Finance teams.

-• Suppliers are removed from COOMBES’s Approved Supplier List after 12 months of inactivity.
+• Suppliers are removed from COOMBES’s Approved Suppliers List after 12months of inactivity.
 Suppliers are required to complete the registration process again to re-join.

 • We promptly and thoroughly investigate any claims or indication that a supplier or contractor to COOMBES is engaging in slave labour or human trafficking or is otherwise not complying with our Code of Conduct.